gbesnard/stm32f1-bootloader/README.md

 ```

 ## Driver
-Use a dummy custom driver instead of the `stm32f1xx_hal_uart.c`.
+Use a dummy custom driver instead of the `stm32f1xx_hal_uart.c` (cubeMX is not used).

-For now it uses interrupt but not DMA.
-The configuration is hardcoded, there is no timeout management and there is no error checks.
+- Uses interrupt but not DMA.
+- Hardcoded configuration
+- No timeout management
+- No error checks
-It also still use the HAL for the GPIO initialization (todo).
+- Still use the HAL for the GPIO initialization (todo).

 # LED
 LED is blinking for a short period after receiving data from UART.